LPG Meaning – LPG Means: What Does LPG Stand For

 Other gases that also fall under the “LPG” label, including ethane, ethylene, propylene, butylene and isobutylene, as well as mixtures of these gases.

-LPG Terminology Can Depend on the Country
+What LPG Means Can Depend on the Country

 In Australia, it is frequently called “LPG gas”.